tomarv2/nifi/README.md

 - All the custom processors jar sit in build/custom_processors

-- All properties file relating to the application reside in config
+- All properties files go in config directory

+- All templates xml files go in templates directory

 **Follow below steps to setup NiFi environment:**